ABOUT LADA INTEGRATIVE PRACTICES

 Another thread that has run through my life is integration - bridging together what may seem distinct or even opposing.

-Born and raised in Russia, I came to the U.S. to study psychology, and now carry both the richness of my Russian roots and the openness of my American life.
+Born and raised in Russia, I came to the U.S. to study psychology and now carry both the richness of my Russian roots and the openness of my American life.

-My work as a therapist is grounded in Sensorimotor Psychotherapy, which honors the wisdom of the whole person - mind and body.
-Also many years ago, tango entered my life—not just as a dance, but as a language of connection - and naturally made its way into my clinical work.
-In recent years I’ve plunged into the healing traditions of my Slavic ancestry.
-And now these healing practices are too part of my work with clients.
+Many years ago, tango entered my life—not just as a dance, but as a language of connection — and naturally made its way into my clinical work.
+In recent years, I’ve immersed myself into the healing traditions of my Slavic ancestry.
+And now these healing practices, are too, part of my work with clients.

 Rooted in the belief that everything is connected—science and tradition, East and West—I aim to live and serve from a place of openness, with curiosity and respect for each person’s path and for our world as a whole.